-A member is entitled to attend and vote at the meeting or to appoint a proxy to attend and vote on his or her behalf.
+A member is entitled to attend and vote at the meeting or to appoint a proxy to attend on his or her behalf.
 Such a proxy needs not be a member of the Bank.

-A proxy form is enclosed in the Accounts, copies of which can be obtained from the Head Office of the Bank or downloaded from the banks's website; www.sefwimanbank.com.
-Completed proxy forms should be returned to the General Manager, Sefwiman Rural Bank Ltd. Private Mail Bag, Bibiani, not later than 2nd September, 2020.
+A proxy form is enclosed in the Accounts, copies of which can be obtained from the Head office of the Bank or downloaded from the Bank's website www.sefwimanbank.com.
+Completed proxy forms should be returned to the General Manager, Sefwiman Rural Bank Limited, Private Mail Bag, Bibiani, not later than 72 hours to the meeting.
+AllCOVID- 19 protocols will be enforced.